vesnaklajic/scrumProject/README.md

 # scrumProject ##database branch
-This branch is designed for files and code related to the database.
+This branch is designed for files and code related to the Database.

 English classes project